patrick-barth/PARANOID/docs/source/ANALYSES.rst

 they will at least partially cover the same reference regions, which makes hits in these regions ambiguous.
 The `SO terms <https://github.com/The-Sequence-Ontology/SO-Ontologies/blob/master/Ontology_Files/subsets/SOFA.obo>`_ can be used to get an overview of the official hierarchical structures of annotation files.
-This analysis is ctivated when an :ref:`annotation file <annotation>` is provided.
+This analysis can only be performed when an :ref:`annotation file <annotation>` is provided.

 .. parsed-literal::
     Associated parameters